deadmanssnitch/kafka/README.md

 Instead, create a single consumer for each thread.

 Kafka _is not_ `fork` safe.
-Make sure to close any Producers or Consumer before forking and rebuilt them after the process forks.
+Make sure to close any Producers or Consumer before forking and rebuild them after forking the new process.

 ## Compatibility